linode/docs/docs/products/tools/marketplace/guides/victoriametrics-single/index.md

 ### Accessing the Query Interface

 VictoriaMetrics provides a user interface, called [vmui](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#vmui) for query troubleshooting and exploration.
-This allows you to explore query results through graphs and tables.
+This lets you explore query results through graphs and tables.

 To access vmui, open the following URL in your browser, replacing *ip-address* with the IPv4 address of your new Compute Instance: